gregn123/GLASSFISH-20661/README.txt

-This issue still exists in Glassfish 4.1.
+This bug still exists in Glassfish 4.1.

 Scenario: